On this page:

 - you have obtained a bankruptcy notice or filed a creditor's petition

 - you believe there is a risk of the person selling or disposing of assets before the before the court hears a creditor's petition, and

 - the person who owes money is not yet bankrupt.

 We encourage you to obtain independent professional advice as there may be legal implications when applying for interim control orders.

-For more information see: Official Trustee Practice Statement 7 - Interim Control Orders.
+For more information see Official Trustee Practice Statement 7 - Section 50 interim control orders.